Eposkk/eposkk/README.md

 ### Hi👋

 I am currently finishing up my bachelors degree in computer engineering at NTNU.
-Also currently working as a software engineer at FrontCore.
+Also currently working as a software engineer at FrontCore and as an intern at Knowtex.

 My links: